ryein/dendro/README.md

 # Dendro
 Dendro is a volumetric modeling plug-in for Grasshopper-3D built on top of the OpenVDB library.
 It provides multiple ways to wrap points, curves, and meshes as a volumetric data within Grasshopper-3D, allowing you to perform various operations on those volumes.
 Dendro includes components for boolean, smoothing, offsets, and morphing operations.
-You can find out more details of its features [here](https://www.food4rhino.com/dendro) or download a working version [here](https://www.food4rhino.com/app/dendro)
+You can find out more details of its features and download a working version [here](https://www.food4rhino.com/app/dendro)

 ## Design